Experienced Wills and Trusts Attorneys in Stuart, Florida

 Protecting your family’s future with reliable estate plans

 No one wants to think about what will happen after they pass away.
 However, it is important to properly plan for your death or incapacitation to ensure that your loved ones are protected.
-At McCarthy, Summers, Bobko, Wood, Norman, Bass & Melby, P.A., our attorneys have the knowledge and experience to help you draft detailed and personalized estate planning documents.
+At McCarthy, Summers, Wood, Norman, Melby & Schultz, P.A., our attorneys have the knowledge and experience to help you draft detailed and personalized estate planning documents.
 We create wills and trusts that carefully make sure your wishes are met.

 Drafting secure wills in Florida